 This video from the political advocacy group Greenpeace, provides an overview of the contentious issues of biotechnology (genetic engineering) as it applies to food production.
 In some ways, biotechnology is the equivalent of the abortion rights issue of the agriculture world.
-Both sides of the debate hold entrenched views; those in opposition to its use in foods are often referred to as being “anti-science” or “anti-technology”.
-GMO proponents are often accused of representing the vested interests of a few global conglomerates that derive billions in revenue from the products of these technologies through license agreements, and interconnected product sales locked in by legal patents that minimize competition, and restrict the rights of the end users (principally the farmers and eaters) in the marketplace.
+Both sides of the debate hold entrenched views.
+Those in opposition to its use in foods are often referred to as being “anti-science” or “anti-technology”.
+GMO proponents are often accused of representing the vested interests of a few global conglomerates that derive billions in revenue through license agreements, and interconnected product sales locked in by legal patents.
+These patent rights are seen as an effective tool to minimize competition, and restrict the rights of the end users (principally the farmers and eaters) in the marketplace.
 While proponents sometimes propose a harmonious co-existence between conventional, organic, and GE crop producers, for at least some growers, GMO’s are seen as an environmental contamination threat—the notion of co-existence is antithetical to their farming operations.

 Some people who view this video may feel that it’s an obvious propaganda piece, and will consider the subject no further.
-Others, on the opposite side of the fence may feel that the video rings entirely true.
-Regardless, this video raises a number of important issues that deserve more thoughtful attention, investigation, and wider public discussion.
+Others may feel that the video message is entirely accurate.
+Regardless of ones point of view, this video raises a number of important issues that deserve more thoughtful attention, investigation, and wider public discussion.
 Over the coming weeks, Cooking Up a Story will be taking a closer look at an alternative approach to plant breeding from the perspective of an organic seed breeder, and why the age old debate “genetics vs. environment”, each, at one time, holding sway over the other, may have missed the critical point.
 Both genetics and the local environment (together) produce specific traits, and specific agricultural results.
 GE crops (and seeds) produced in a research lab, but not adapted to a particular local environment casts genetics as the predominant factor for producing desirable (plant) characteristics and outcomes, yet, of the two, the local environment may be the stronger determinant.

 These are a few of the important questions raised in this video: